To screen for and diagnose infection with a herpes simplex virus (HSV)

 - Mental changes

-HSV testing may be ordered on a regular basis when a pregnant woman has herpes.
-A mother and newborn may be tested for HSV when a baby shows signs of HSV infection, such as meningitis or skin lesions that could be caused by the herpes virus.
+- A mother and newborn may be tested for HSV soon after delivery when a baby shows signs of HSV infection, such as meningitis or skin lesions that could be caused by the herpes virus.

 What does the test result mean?